NathanJAdams/MeshIO/README.md

 <h3>Read</h3>
-To read an object you need a builder class that implements I\{Format\}Builder\<YourClass\> and an input stream for the data.
+To read an object you need a builder class that implements I\{Format\}Builder\<YourClass\> which has an empty constructor, and an input stream for the data.
 Then simply call

     YourClass newObject = {Format}Reader.read(builderClass, inputStream);